U.S. economy posts best growth in 2 years

 It was the last reading on economic growth before the election, and it came as welcome news: Growth was sluggish in the first half of the year, averaging just above 1%.

+Donald Trump, the Republican presidential nominee, released a statement calling the quarterly growth "modest."
+Economists took a brighter view: Barclays and the research firm High Frequency Economics called it solid.

+Trump also said that economic growth over the past year has been "dismal."
+He has promised economic growth of 4% if he is elected president, but economists surveyed by CNNMoney say that is unrealistic.

-American shoppers continued to drive growth while business spending was less of a drag.
+For the third quarter, American shoppers continued to drive growth, while business spending was less of a drag.
 Consumer confidence hit a nine-year high in September, according to the Conference Board.

+Another big boost to growth in the quarter was trade, a central issue for Trump, who has threatened to impose tariffs against Mexico and China and tear up free trade deals like NAFTA.

+Exports grew by 10% in the quarter, the best pace in nearly three years.
+A huge jump in shipments of soybeans explained much of the increase in exports, economists say.
+China has been one of the biggest buyers of U.S. soybeans.
+American agricultural exports to China have increased by 200% over the past decade, according to the USDA.

-Working against growth for much of the year was that businesses had lots of unsold items sitting in the back room.
+For much of the year, businesses had lots of unsold items sitting in the back room, which worked against growth.
 This factor, also known as inventories, didn't hold growth back in the third quarter.

+Businesses really cut back spending on new equipment, sales of which were down 2.7%.
+Although some experts debate whether the uncertainty of the election could be weighing down business spending, it's declined for four straight quarters.
+Many economists believe other factors, like a strong dollar and sluggish global economy, play bigger roles in the equipment cutback.

 Solid growth numbers help clear the way for the Federal Reserve to raise interest rates at the end of this year.
 Sluggish growth, and a bad jobs report in May, held the Fed back from raising rates earlier this year, among other reasons.
 The Fed is expected to raise rates in December.